basis-company/sharded-queue.py/README.md

 Runtime consist of several components:
 - `queue` helps you to register requests to a handler
 - `storage` a database that holds all queue data
-- `serializer` converts your request to str and restore to objects
+- `serializer` converts your request to string and restore them back
 - `worker` performs requests using handler
-- `coordinator` is mechanism that helps worker findout the queue
+- `coordinator` is a mechanism that helps worker findout the queue

 ## Installation
 Install using pip